Styling

 );

-We can define the default theme mode and color in app configuration.
+};You can also define the default theme mode and color in the app configuration.

 How is this guide?